nurakmaljalil91/Cbit2d/README.md

 - Easy integration with SDL2 for graphics and input handling
 - Logging with spdlog for detailed runtime information
 - Modular design for extensibility
+- Use of the EnTT library for ECS functionality
+- Cross-platform support (Windows, macOS, Linux)
+- C++17 compatible
+- Lightweight and easy to use
+- Open-source and free to use
+- MIT License

 ## Requirements